KxSystems/docs/docs/ml/toolkit/fresh.md

 vargtstdev[x]                    | If the variance of the dataset is larger than the standard deviation

 Feature-extraction functions are not, typically, called individually.
-A detailed explanation of each operation is therefore excluded.
+A detailed explanation of each operation is therefore excluded

-!!! warning

-    At present this feature-extraction procedure works only on functions which do not take hyper-parameters, accessed via `.ml.fresh.getsingleinputfeatures[]`.
-    Functions with multiple parameters will be added in a future release.

 ## Feature extraction